Wolff Pack Family Collective

 A quick orientation to the alphabet soup.
 The guide goes deeper into each with out over use of jargon and acronyms.
 This is the 30-second version.

 SDI (State Disability Insurance) and PFL (Paid Family Leave) are the two California pay programs, they put money in your pocket while you're out.
-CFRA (CA Family Rights Act) and FMLA (federal Family and Medical Leave Act) are job-protection programs, they keep your job waiting for you, but they don't pay you.
-You typically use them in combination: SDI/PFL for income, CFRA/FMLA for protection.
+PDL (Pregnancy Disability Leave), CFRA (CA Family Rights Act) and FMLA (Federal Family and Medical Leave Act) are job-protection laws, they keep your job waiting for you, but they don't pay you.
+PDL is California-only and covers just the birthing parent, for the period you're medically disabled by pregnancy or childbirth, at employers with 5 or more employees.
+Unlike CFRA and FMLA, it doesn't require any minimum tenure or hours worked.
+You typically use these in combination: SDI/PFL for income, PDL/CFRA/FMLA for protection.

-As of 2025, California pays 70–90% of your average weekly wage through SDI and PFL.
+As of 2026, California pays 70–90% of your average weekly wage through SDI and PFL.
 The higher percentage applies to lower earners.
-Maximum weekly benefit is $1,681.
-Your guide does the math for your specific scenario.
+Maximum weekly benefit is $1,765.

-Birthing parents can typically combine: up to ~17 weeks of PDL (Pregnancy Disability Leave for medical recovery), plus 8 weeks of PFL bonding leave, plus 12 weeks of CFRA job protection, though these overlap and stack in specific ways.
-Non-birthing parents have access to PFL bonding leave and CFRA.
+Birthing parents can typically combine PDL (Pregnancy Disability Leave for medical recovery), and PFL bonding leave to maximize their leave.
+These overlap and stack in specific ways and depending on your work situation, can have different levels of job protection (CFRA).
+Non-birthing parents have access to PFL bonding leave and, depending on work situation, job protections (CFRA).
 The exact length depends on your employer size, tenure, hours, and a handful of other factors.
-Your guide spells out the math for your situation.
+All of this is articulated clearly in the guides.

 No, but the path looks different.
 You access California's pay programs through DIEC (Disability Insurance Elective Coverage).
 You have to enroll before you need it (minimum 6 months ahead) and pay quarterly premiums.
-The 1099 guide walks through enrollment timing, costs, and what you qualify for once you're in.
+The 1099 guide walks through enrollment timing, costs, and what the program provides once you're in.

 HR teams often confuse employer-paid leave (a private benefit your company offers) with state leave programs (which run separately from your employer).
 They sometimes also push private disability plans that replace SDI rather than stacking with it.
-The guide helps you tell which is which and gives you specific language for the conversation.
+The guide helps you understand the differences between these options so you can make the most informed decision for yourself.

 Purchase & refund